ryan-montville/days-for-girls-solon/README.md

 * [View my presentation](research-and-development/Final-Presentation.pdf) for the end of semester showcase.
 * [View the user testing](research-and-development/User-Testing.pdf) I conducted while developong the app.

-01/03/2026 Update: Switching app to production.
-Live demo needs to be rewritten, check back later.
+The live app uses Firebase for user authentication and data storage.
+The app limits who can make changes to the site.
+I have created a [Demo](https://ryan-montville.github.io/days-for-girls-solon/) of the app so you can see all the features of the app.
 You can view the live version of the app [here](https://days-for-girls.montesown.com/)